 - The team has developed an MVP but it is not available to the public.
 Therefore, it is difficult to analyze the quality of the MVP.

-Overall, we like the flipping potential of the ICO but are neutral about its long-term potential.
-Our thoughts on buying the tokens for flipping and investing for the long term are as follows:
+Overall, we like the short-term potential of the ICO but are neutral about its long-term potential.
+Our thoughts of the tokens for short term and long term are as follows: